-There can be delicacies when dealing with tenants, and utilizing an agent who is experienced with selling homes with tenants can facilitate the home selling process.
-An agent who is experienced will explain the home selling process to all parties including the seller and tenants, and negotiate a showing schedule that is acceptable for all parties.
+There may be delicacies when dealing with tenants.
+Agents who have experience with selling homes with tenants are able to facilitate the home selling process.
+The agent will also be responsible to negotiate a showing schedule that is acceptable for all parties.
 Additionally, communicating with the seller and tenants on the property’s activity is beneficial.

 Selling a home with a tenant has its complexities but it is not impossible.
-The most important factor is communication with the tenant so they understand what is expected from them.
+The most important factor is communication with the tenant so all expectations are understood.
 If the tenant is willing to work with the seller and the agent, it will likely result in a sale.
 Also, explaining to the tenant if the property is in the best possible condition for showings, it will most likely result in a more timely sale.

 Find Other Valuable Resources for “8 Tips for Selling a Tenant Occupied Home” from Real Estate Professionals Across the Country.
 Please check out the articles below, and please share across Social Media if you enjoyed the articles.

 5 Tips for Selling a Tenant Occupied Home via Michelle Gibson, Wellington Fl Real Estate

 Are You Considering Selling a Home with Tenants via Bill Gassett, Maximum Real Estate Exposure